-Curator: John Carroll
+Collaborator: John Carroll

 John Carroll is a web solutions and marketing consultant for a New York Times bestselling author.
 He is the founder of the online creative community, Make Blackout Poetry.
 His work has been featured in Teen Vogue magazine and at Tedx.
 In 2015, He won a best of Creative Loafing award for Best Community-Sourced Poetry.
 His first chapbook, Slow Burn, was released in 2013.
 It sold out in 36 hours.
 His second book, Hidden Messages of Hope sold out in 2016 and is being reissued by London poetry press, Eyewear Publishing.

-Curator: Laura Relyea
+Collaborator: Laura Relyea

 Laura Relyea is Executive Editor of ArtsATL.
 Her book, All Glitter, Everything, a collection of flash prose, was released by Deer Bear Wolf in March 2015.
 A portion of the book was included in the 2015 &Now Experimental Fiction Anthology, released biennially by the University of Notre Dame.
 Her essays, reviews, poems, and features have been published in The Bitter Southerner, Thought Catalog, Monkey Bicycle, Necessary Fiction, and elsewhere.
 Her book criticism has been published in PASTE, Fanzine, and Vouched Books.
 She was previously the Managing Editor of Scoutmob, and the Editor & Chief of Vouched Books.
 Relyea received a BA in Telecommunications and Creative Writing from Ball State University.